pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text above, judge the following items.
 Com base no texto acima, julgue os itens seguintes.

-Item.
 10. Evan Carr and Carol Goman are two of the researchers involved in the UCSD study.

-Item.
 10. Evan Carr e Carol Goman são dois dos pesquisadores involvidos no estudo da UCSD.

 The author of The Nonverbal Advantage: Secrets and Science of Body Language at Work, Carol Kinsey Goman, who is not affiliated with the study, said humans are wired from birth